facebook/react-native-website/docs/platform-specific-code.md

 `Platform.OS` will be `ios` when running on iOS and `android` when running on Android.

 There is also a `Platform.select` method available, that given an object containing Platform.OS as keys, returns the value for the platform you are currently running on.
+When the platform does not match any of the keys, it will return the value for `default` key (if any).

 ```jsx
 import {Platform, StyleSheet} from 'react-native';